Anxiety disorders are becoming more and more common worldwide. In the US, anxiety disorders affect about 40 million adults.

 Unfortunately, sugar is just empty calories and causes many physical and mental health problems.

-This excess sugar also makes the body work to harder to produce more insulin which throws metabolic functions into disarray.
+This excess sugar also forces the body to work harder to produce more insulin and throws metabolic functions into disarray.

 In addition, sugar in excess makes it difficult for the body to respond appropriately to stress, and therefore when events happen that are stressful, instead of smoothly handling them, anxiety kicks in.

 It is understandable for you to crave that cup of coffee first thing in the morning.

 Maybe even a second cup.
 But overindulging in coffee makes anxiety and panic attacks worse.

 Caffeine is a stimulant that makes you feel jittery, exacerbating panic attacks.